 Furthermore, the COVID-19 pandemic has had a disproportionate economic and social impact on women and girls, and governments across the region have acknowledged the need to place priority on them and on broadening inclusion in recovery efforts.

-The APEC Putrajaya Vision 2040 envisages strong, balanced, secure, sustainable and inclusive growth as a key economic driver toward achieving an open, dynamic, resilient and peaceful Asia-Pacific community by 2040, with prosperity for all its people and future generations.
-The Vision commits APEC Leaders to pursuing quality growth that brings disclosure of economic potential, benefits, greater health and wellbeing to all, including women.
+The APEC Putrajaya Vision 2040 envisages strong, balanced, secure, sustainable and inclusive growth as a key economic driver towards achieving an open, dynamic, resilient and peaceful Asia-Pacific community by 2040, with prosperity for all its people and future generations.
+The vision commits APEC leaders to pursuing quality growth that brings disclosure of economic potential, benefits, greater health and wellbeing to all, including women.

-In 2019, APEC Ministers endorsed the La Serena Roadmap for Women and Inclusive Growth [HERE] to encourage initiatives across all of APEC’s workstreams to advance gender equality and women’s economic empowerment.
+In 2019, APEC ministers endorsed the La Serena Roadmap for Women and Inclusive Growth to encourage initiatives across all of APEC’s workstreams to advance gender equality and women’s economic empowerment.